Mataram kingdom: Overseas invasions

-In 767, Tonkin coast was hit by Java (Daba) and Kunlun raids, around modern day Hanoi the capital of Tonkin (Annam).
-Around Son-tay they were vanquished at the hands of Chang Po-i the governor, after the 'K'un-lun po' and Java (Shepo) assaulted Tongking in 767.
+In 767 AD, the coast of Tonkin was hit by Java (Daba) and Kunlun raids, around modern day Hanoi.
+Around Son-tay they were vanquished at the hands of Chang Po-i the governor, after the 'K'un-lun po' and Java (Shepo) assaulted Tongking in 767 AD.

-Champa was subsequently assaulted by Javanese or K'un-lun po vessels in 774 and 787.
-In 774 an assault was launched on Po-Nagar in Nha-trang where the pirates demolished temples, while in 787 an assault was launched on Phang-rang.
+Champa was subsequently assaulted by Javanese or K'un-lun po vessels in 774 AD and 787 AD.
+In 774 AD an assault was launched on Po-Nagar in Nha-trang in which the pirates demolished temples, while in 787 AD an assault was launched on Phang-rang.
 Several Champa coastal cities suffered naval raids and assault from Java.
-Java armadas was called as Javabala-sanghair-nāvāgataiḥ (fleets from Java) which are recorded in Champa epigraphs.
-All of these raids believed was launched by the Sailendras, ruler of Java and Srivijaya.
-The possible cause of Javanese assault on Champa was probably prompted by commerce rivalry on serving Chinese market.
-The 787 epigraph was in Yang Tikuh while the 774 epigraph was Po-nagar.
+Java armadas were called Javabala-sanghair-nāvāgataiḥ (fleets from Java) which are recorded in Champa epigraphs.
+All of these raids are believed to have been launched by the Sailendras, the rulers of Java and Srivijaya.
+The reason for the Javanese assault on Champa was possibly commercial rivalry over who would serve the Chinese market.
+The 787 AD epigraph was in Yang Tikuh while the 774 AD epigraph was Po-nagar.